 The following information is required:

-Women require an assessment by a doctor prior to having a procedure.
-This is to determine which procedure is best for the woman based on her pregnancy dates.
+A health practitioner will complete an assessment prior to any abortion procedure.
+This is to determine which procedure is best for the person.

 Abortion is performed in two ways;